-To be eligible for the Work Bonus, the income earned must be from employment, or selfemployment that involves active effort e.g. bookkeeping or plumbing.
+To be eligible for the Work Bonus, the income earned must be from employment, or self-employment that involves active effort e.g. bookkeeping or plumbing.
 It does not include passive income from investments or the management of investments.

-The Work Bonus applies to individuals only.
+The Work Bonus applies on an individual basis.
 Couples cannot pool the Work Bonus.